– 26-02-2023 –

 We remember that the Spirit always leads your people into the wilderness

 – to turn stones into bread,

-that you will support us on your hands in case we hurt our feet against
+will support us on your hands in case we hurt our feet against a stone

 – to fall at the devil’s feet and worship him.